MiniProfiler/rack-mini-profiler/README.md

 gem 'rack-mini-profiler'
 ```

-NOTE: Be sure to require rack_mini_profiler below the `pg` and `mysql` gems in your Gemfile. rack_mini_profiler will identify these gems if they are loaded to insert instrumentation.
-If included too early no SQL will show up.
+NOTE: If you're using `pg`, `mysql`, or other database client gems, be sure to require the correct [patches](lib/mini_profiler/patches/db) (eg. `require 'mini_profiler/patches/db/mysql'`) to receive instrumentation support.
+Instrumentation patching for net/http must also be applied manually via `require 'mini_profiler/patches/net/http'`.

 You can also include optional libraries to enable additional features.
 ```ruby